 Meeting attendance (a minimum of 2 per year) and participation.

-Pursue and develop research ideas, collaborations and opportunities.

 Review research protocols and provide feedback in a timely manner.
 Emailed communication/review outside of set meetings may be required.

 Liaison with their stakeholder organization regarding relevant Steering Committee activities.